m1maker/ngt-docs/ngt_documents/main/functions/user_interaction/get_input.md

 This function only traps printable characters such as letters, numbers, punctuation, symbols, etc. All other keys such as tab, control, escape, and enter are ignored.

-this function also supports **UTF8**, meaning with every language letters could be written.
+this function also supports **UTF8** (Unicode), meaning with every language letters could be written.

 ## Example